launchpadtests/launchpad-ui-tests/README.md

 2. Extract and open the project in the Visual Studio-Code (VS-Code)
 3. Open the terminal in VS-Code editor
+4. Ensure [`src\test\user-settings.json`](src/test/user-settings.json) file is updated with applicationurl, username and password
-4. Install dependencies
+5. Install dependencies
     `npm i` to install the dependencies
     `npx playwright install` to install the browsers
-5. Run the tests
+6. Run the tests
     `npm run test` to execute the tests